AV-Text/AVX/README.md

 ### Modular Framework with Minimal Dependencies

-There are just a few external dependencies of AVX-Framework: DotNet with YamlDotNet, and C++ with Rapid Yaml.
-DotNet is was chosen as it is open-source and cross-platform.
+There are just a few external dependencies of AVX-Framework: DotNet with YamlDotNet, and C++ with Rapid JSON.
+Dotnet is was chosen as it is open-source and cross-platform.
 C++ was chosen for its ubiquity and speed.
-YAML was chosen for its great human readability (YamlDotNet and Rapid YAML were chosen for their maturity and their liberal open source licenses).
-Together, they facilitate efficient communication between C# and C++ modules, with great debugging ability.
+JSON was also chosen for its ubiquity.
+YAML is chosen for its great human readability.
+YamlDotNet was chosen for its ability to parse/generate both YAML <u>and</u> JSON. its liberal open source license, and it being the de facto standard YAML library for Dotnet.
+Rapid JSON were chosen for its maturity and liberal open source licenses.
+JSON, with P/Invoke is the glue that facilitates efficient communication from C# to C++ and Rust.
 Of course, there are internal dependencies; those also are all open source (maintained by AV Text Ministries; located at https://github.com/kwonus and https://github.com/AV-Text/AVX).

 The latest architecture is highly modular.
 Earlier works were much more monolithic.
 While monolithic applications can be built faster, they are more fragile, difficult to refactor, and exhibit maintenance issues over the long haul.
 While a modular architecture is more labor-intensive initially, it's way easier to refactor.
 Modularity facilitates incremental improvements that can be accomplished in shorter timeframes.
 In other words, it takes longer on the onset, but it's way better over time.